 There are many!
-We offer over 500 Honors classes per year, or over 250 per semester.
+We offer nearly 600 Honors classes per year, or around 300 per semester.
 These classes are small, averaging about 14-19 students, allowing for you to really engage with your classmates, your professor, and the material.
 Honors classes provide a unique experience to be hands-on and go more in-depth with the content—having discussions, demonstrations, debates, and much more.
 Our students also get free printing, priority registration, and a second advisor to help keep them on track with requirements.
 There are also study abroad trips, research opportunities, internship programs, and service learning experiences available to Honors Students.

 If I transfer into the honors college, will I be able to have direct admission to International Business?